MSaadMakhdoom/Graph-and-map-visualization-in-D3/README.md

 - Visual filter to let the user select timeline.

 # All the visualizations in the dashboard  fully interactive (i.e. panning, zooming, selection etc.)
-# The visualizations need to be linked via brushing and linking.
+# The visualizations linked  brushing and linking.